State of Undress - The Band

 Rob 'Guns' Boivin

-Malcolm WindettWe are delighted that Malcolm Windett who played bass with State of Undress for more than 5 years will be returning to dep for Rob.
+Malcolm WindettWe are delighted that Malcolm Windett who played bass with State of Undress for more than 5 years will be returning to dep for Rob from time to time.

 Charlie is the lyricist and lead vocalist for State of Undress.
 Her high energy performance along with her shaky eggs is a feature of the band.
 She is a total musical tart and with her cordless microphone, no-one in the audience is safe.
 In fact, if you are of a nervous or shy disposition, you may wish to stand at the back!
 Charlie loves performing, loves the band, and loves all the amazing people who come to see them and support them.
 There's a line in our song 'One More Shot (of you boy)' '....I'm a bottle about to burst...'
 Charlie spends her life feeling just like that!